 - I will ask multiple-choice questions in class and you will answer with your clicker.
 You will feel like you are playing a game and will have more fun.
-More seriously, clickers help me notice when the class is struggling with a difficult concept. - Grades are based on participation, not correctness. - In order to receive credit you need to register your clicker: - Go to the class Canvas page and complete the survey titled "Clicker Registration."
-You will need your clicker in front of you to complete this survey. - You only need to complete this survey once. - I will post clicker grades in the grade book at the end of each week throughout the quarter.
+More seriously, clickers help me notice if/when the class is struggling with a difficult concept. - Grades are based on participation, not correctness. - In order to receive clicker credit you need to register your clicker in 2 ways: - Described on Page #2 of the syllabus - You only need to complete each registration once. - I will post clicker grades in the grade book at the end of each week throughout the quarter.
 Check the grade book to make sure that you are getting credit. - Consult these instructions to ensure that you understand how to use your clicker.
-Talk to Joe if you have questions.
+Email Dr. Barter if you have questions.